 |Coefficient of friction for this colliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

 |The degree to which collisionsA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a rigidbody component and is in motion.
 More info

 See in Glossary rebound from the surface.
 A value of 0 indicates no bounce while a value of 1 indicates a perfect bounce with no loss of energy.

-To use your created Physics Material 2D, drag it onto an object with an attached 2D Collider component or drag it onto the collider in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+To use a Physics Material 2D, simply drag it onto an object with a 2D collider attached or drag it to the collider component in the inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 See in Glossary.
 Note that for 3D physics, the equivalent asset is referred to as a Physic Material (ie, no S at the end of physic) - it is important in scripting not to get the two spellings confused.